-At its meeting of 16 December 2021, the Committee agreed to issue a favourable opinion on the proposed delegation in relation to the second implementation of the flexible dividend authorised by the General Meeting held on 7 May 2021.
+At its meeting of 15 December 2022, the Committee agreed to issue a favourable opinion on the proposed delegation in relation to the second implementation of the flexible dividend authorised by the General Meeting held on 6 May 2022.

-Indicate the Board members appointed to a seat on the Audit Committee in view of their knowledge and expertise in accounting and audit matters or both, and indicate the date that the audit committee chair was appointed to this position.
+Identify the board members appointed to a seat on the audit committee in view of his/her knowledge and expertise in accounting and audit matters, and indicate the date the committee's chairman was appointed to the position.

-Name of directors with experience Ms. CARMEN FERNÁNDEZ ROZADO, Ms. CATALINA MIÑARRO BRUGAROLAS and Mr. JOSÉ ELADIO Date of chair's appointment to position 31/03/2021
+Name of directors with experience Ms. CARMEN FERNÁNDEZ ROZADO, Ms. CATALINA MIÑARRO BRUGAROLAS AND Mr. JOSÉ ELADIO SECO DOMÍNGUEZ Date of chair's appointment to position 31/3/2021

-Appointments Committee Name Position Category Ms. CATALINA MIÑARRO BRUGAROLAS CHAIR Independent Mr. JAVIER ECHENIQUE LANDIRÍBAR BOARD MEMBER Proprietary Ms. CARMEN FERNÁNDEZ ROZADO BOARD MEMBER Independent Mr. JOAN DAVID GRIMÀ TERRÉ BOARD MEMBER Other External Mr. MARIANO HERNÁNDEZ HERREROS BOARD MEMBER Proprietary Mr. PEDRO LÓPEZ JÍMENEZ BOARD MEMBER Other External
+Nominations Committee Name Position Category Ms. CATALINA MIÑARRO BRUGAROLAS CHAIR Independent Mr. JAVIER ECHENIQUE LANDIRÍBAR BOARD MEMBER Proprietary Ms. CARMEN FERNÁNDEZ ROZADO BOARD MEMBER Independent Ms. MARÍA JOSÉ GARCÍA BEATO BOARD MEMBER Independent Mr. MARIANO HERNÁNDEZ HERREROS BOARD MEMBER Proprietary Mr. PEDRO JOSÉ LÓPEZ JÍMENEZ BOARD MEMBER Other External

-% Executive Board members -
+% executive directors

-% Proprietary Board members 33,33%
+% Proprietary Board Members 33.33%

-% Independent Board members 33,33%
+% Independent Board Members 50%

-% Other External Board members 33,33%
+% Other External Board Members 16.67%

 Explain the functions, including, where appropriate, those in addition to those legally envisaged, attributed to this Committee, and describe the procedures and rules of its organisation and functioning.
-For each of these functions, indicate its most important actions during the year and how it exercised each of the functions attributed to it in practise, whether by law or under the Articles of Association or other corporate resolutions.
+For each of these functions, indicate its most important actions during the year and how it exercised each of the functions attributed to it in practise, whether by law or under the Company By-Laws or other corporate resolutions.